 By the end of this article, you should have no illusions as to why it is Robert Lustig who needs to “get real!”

-So if you’re one of these obnoxiously hypocritical folks who quietly sits by while people like Lustig get rich peddling blatant hogwash and heaping scorn on those who dissent, yet suddenly get your panties in a twist when I dare call bullshit on their absurd claims, leave this site immediately.
+So if you’re one of these obnoxiously hypocritical folks who quietly sits by while people like Lustig get rich peddling hogwash and heaping scorn on those who dissent, yet suddenly get your panties in a twist when I dare call bullshit on their absurd claims, leave this site immediately.

 The Bitter Truth about Lustig’s “Bitter Truth” Video